Ramadan Wellness: Science-Backed Suhoor, Iftar & Fasting Protocols

 Supplements During the Fast

-These don't break a fast and can be taken during fasting hours:
+These do not break a metabolic fast and can be taken during fasting hours:

 - Water (obviously)